gzlupko/Spotify_Data_Analysis/README.md

 IV) Modeling

-For a visual companion to the code in this repository check out this link to my notebook in [Kaggle](https://www.kaggle.com/gianzlupko/spotify-user-research).
+For a visual companion to the code in this repository check out the following link to my notebook in [Kaggle](https://www.kaggle.com/gianzlupko/spotify-user-research).